8×22mm Nambu: Performance

 The standard issue military 8×22mm Nambu round has a 102 gr bullet that travels at approximately 1,030 ft/s at the muzzle when fired from a Nambu pistol.
 The muzzle energy of the 8×22mm Nambu is half that of the 9×19mm, and less than half of the 7.62×25mm Tokarev, and it is often regarded as lacking in stopping power.
-However, its overall stopping power is comparable to that of the 9×17mm (.380 ACP), which was used by German and Italian officers during World War II.
+However, its overall stopping power is comparable to that of the 9×17mm (.380 ACP), a widespread caliber which was used by German and Italian officers during World War II in sidearms such as the Beretta M1934 and Walther PPK.